Maayanshani25/valkey-glide-wiki/migration-ioredis.md

 <details>
 <summary><b style="font-size:18px;">SETEX</b></summary>

+The `SETEX` command sets a key with an expiration time.

 - In **ioredis**, `setex` is a dedicated function.
 - In **Glide**, TTL is passed as an option to `set`.